 We’ve rounded up the top content promotion strategies to try out this year.
 Keep in mind that some strategies work better for different industries.
 Experiment with one or two or combine several for the best results.

 Some businesses use Medium as their primary blogging platform, but most use it to republish existing content.
 Using the import function or a WordPress plugin, you can easily republish blog posts to your Medium account.
 To avoid SEO issues, wait at least two weeks before republishing and note your blog as the original source.
-Tags make it easy for users to discover your content, who also have the option to follow your account.
+Tags make it easy for users to discover your content and who also have the option to follow your account.

 Quora is a user-generated question-and-answer platform.
 For some, Quora (and Reddit, to a lesser extent) drive an incredible amount of site traffic.
 To get started, fill out your profile and add credentials.
 Then search for a topic or industry to find relevant questions to answer.
 Find queries that relate to the content you’ve already created.
 Your answer should reference and include at least one well-placed link or back to your content.